Pranesh1221/JavaScript-Coding-Practice/README.md

 You can set a default parameter's value equal to another parameter of the function, as long as they've been defined _before_ the default parameter.
 We pass the value `10` to the `sum` function.
 If the `sum` function only receives 1 argument, it means that the value for `num2` is not passed, and the value of `num1` is equal to the passed value `10` in this case.
 The default value of `num2` is the value of `num1`, which is `10`. `num1 + num2` returns `20`.

-If you're trying to set a default parameter's value equal to a parameter which is defined _after_ (to the right), the parameter's value hasn't been initialized yet, which will throw an error.
+If you're trying to set a default parameter's value equal to a parameter which is defined _after_ (to the right), the parameter's value hasn\'t been initialized yet, which will throw an error.

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>